 The Company began experiencing a significant decline in international and domestic demand related to COVID-19 during the first quarter of 2020.
-The decline in demand caused a material deterioration in our revenues in the first half of 2020, resulting in a net loss of \$3.3 billion for that period.
-Although during the second quarter of 2020 the Company experienced modest, but steady improvement in demand, the Company has since experienced reduced demand and increased cancellations to destinations experiencing increases in COVID-19 cases and/or new quarantine requirements imposed in certain jurisdictions or other restrictions on travel.
-As a result, the full extent of the ongoing impact of COVID-19 on the Company's longer-term operational and financial performance will depend on future developments, many of which are outside of our control, and all of which are highly uncertain and cannot be predicted; however, the Company currently expects our results of operations for full-year 2020 to be materially impacted and that we will incur a net loss for the full-year 2020.
+The decline in demand caused a material deterioration in our revenues in the first nine months of 2020, resulting in a net loss of \$5.2 billion for that period.
+Although during the third quarter of 2020 the Company experienced modest improvement in demand, the full extent of the ongoing impact of COVID-19 on the Company's longer-term operational and financial performance will depend on future developments, including those outside our control related to possible increases in COVID-19 cases and/or new quarantine requirements being imposed in certain jurisdictions or other restrictions on travel, all of which are highly uncertain and cannot be predicted with certainty.

-In response to decreased demand, the Company cut, relative to 2019 capacity, approximately 88% of its scheduled capacity for the second quarter of 2020.
-The Company expects scheduled capacity to be down approximately 65% year-over-year in the third quarter of 2020.
-The Company also expects its scheduled capacity in the fourth quarter of 2020 to be generally consistent with the third quarter of 2020.
-The Company plans to continue to proactively evaluate and cancel flights on a rolling 60-day basis until it sees signs of a recovery in demand.
-The Company expects demand to remain suppressed until a widely accepted treatment and/or vaccine for COVID-19 is available.
+In response to decreased demand, the Company cut, relative to 2019 capacity, approximately 70% of its scheduled capacity for the third quarter of 2020.
+The Company expects scheduled capacity to be down approximately 55% year-over-year in the fourth quarter of 2020.
+The Company plans to continue to proactively evaluate and cancel flights on a rolling 60-day basis until it sees signs of a recovery in demand and expects demand to remain suppressed and plateau at levels around 50%, relative to 2019 levels, until an accepted treatment and/or vaccine for COVID-19 is widely available.
 In addition, the Company does not currently expect the recovery from COVID-19 to follow a linear path.
+As such, the Company's actual flown capacity may differ materially from its currently scheduled capacity.